SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The Jubillee Hall in mid-construction, photographed by BluPrint 31 August 2013.
 Orlina immediately objected to its proximity to the heritage structure, the protrusion of the arcaded entryway beyond the facade of the Basilica, and the incongruence of architectural styles, among other flaws.

 The Basilica used to have two belfries, but both fell due to a 1942 earthquake.
 Reconstruction began on the left belfry in the early 1990s, but the result caused much uproar among the parishioners and heritage lovers, as the shape was too narrow and the dome looked like a milk bottle’s nipple.
-Two years later, the new belfry’s walls were thickened and its roof widened to make it look more like the original.
-The second belfry was not reinstated, probably because the coral stone structure of the Basilica would not be able to support the weight of a second dome made with dense modern cement.
+Two years later, the new belfry’s thickened walls and wider roof make it look more like the original.
+Architects likely did not rebuild the second belfry because the Basilica’s coral stone structure wouldn’t have been strong enough to support the weight of a new dome made with heavy modern cement.

 Madlangbayan’s restoration job in progress at the Basilica of San Martin de Tours, photographed by BluPrint in June 2011.
 Bamboo scaffoldings support the artists executing trompe l’oeil work in the arches and the ceiling.

-The interiors of the Basilica were also improved, upon the appointment of Rev. Msgr.
-Alfredo Madlangbayan as Taal’s parish priest in 2011, with the help of the Church Historical Authentic Restoration Movement (CHARM), and under supervision of Arch.
+Upon his appointment as Taal’s parish priest in 2011, Rev. Msgr.
+Alfredo Madlangbayan improved the interiors of the Basilica with the help of the Church Historical Authentic Restoration Movement (CHARM), and under supervision of Arch.
 Reynaldo Inovero of the National Historical Commission of the Philippines (NHCP).
 Later, the construction of Casa San Martin II Jubilee Hall was also conceived.

 Madlangbayan’s zeal for instituting improvements, however, became the target of an equally zealous Batangueño, celebrated glass sculptor Ramon Orlina, whose love for his hometown has spurred him to protect its status as a heritage zone.